jhackett1/conferoo-core/README.md

 * `GET /api/events?sort=time&order=asc` will list events in time order

-File uploads
+Image uploads
 -----------

-Conferoo is, partly, a content management system, accepting file uploads.
-All uploads must be authorised via an admin token, and can be made as a multipart/form-data POST request.
+Conferoo is, partly, a content management system, accepting image uploads.
+All uploads must be authorised via a user token (not necessarily admin), and can be made as a multipart/form-data POST request to `POST /api/media`.

-* `POST /api/upload` shows a list of all events in the schedule
+Conferoo will save the upload, process a 150x150px preview image and save an entry to the database.

 Authentication
 -------------